-Time stamp for when the message begins and ends The Begins time stamp is shown on the left for each message and the Ends time stamp on the right (if the error has already ended).
+- Time stamp for when the message begins and ends The Begins time stamp is shown on the left for each message and the Ends time stamp on the right (if the error has already ended).
 The time stamps for all alarms are displayed in red text and for all warnings in yellow text.
-A current error can be identified by the fact that the Ends time stamp on the right has not yet been entered and instead, empty boxes are displayed (as in the above example).
+A current error can be identified by the fact that the Ends time stamp on the right has not yet been entered and instead, empty boxes are displayed (as in the above example). - Hyperlink ...

-Hyperlink ...
-If a hyperlink ... is displayed next to the text of a message, you can use it to go to another display.
-This will provide additional information to enable the cause of the message to be analyzed in greater detail.
+If a hyperlink ... is displayed next to the text of a message, you can use it to branch to another display.
+Here you will find further information to enable you to analyze the cause of the message in more detail.